-Once you’re both/all complete, you might print them off or use our strengths cards (print or recreate) with your top 24 strengths.
-Encourage your child to check out the information about their strengths (rather than focussing on just the ‘names’) as, some of the names seem ‘strange’ but their meaning gives lots more context and can really help us understand what our top strengths mean.
+Once you have both/all completed the surveys, you might print them off or use our strengths cards (print or recreate) with your top 24 strengths.
+Encourage your child to check out the information about their strengths (rather than focussing on just the ‘names’) as, some of the names seem ‘strange’ but their meaning gives lots more context and can really help us understand what our top strengths are.

 Let your child know that while they have top strengths, they actually have all 24 strengths – some are just stronger than others.
 Just because a strength is number 24 on the list, doesn’t mean you don’t possess it, and we can all grow and develop strengths.